Alfresco/docs-alfresco/transformation-engine/latest/config/index.md

 The standalone Document Transformation Engine can be configured using the Web Console.

-The Transformation Engine client can be configured using a properties file or JMX.

 ## Configure the standalone Document Transformation Engine

 Use this information to configure the standalone Document Transformation Engine.
 You only need to change the password of the transformation service.